Calculating the Minimum Thickness of Rigid Foam Sheathing

 Fortunately, building scientists have calculated the minimum foam thickness required for different wall thicknesses and different climates.
 By following their recommendations, your wall sheathing (or the interior face of the rigid foam) will stay warm enough to prevent moisture accumulation during the winter.

 Because foam sheathing reduces the ability of a wall to dry to the exterior, all foam-sheathed walls must be able to dry to the interior.
 That means you don’t want any materials with a very low permeance on the interior of a foam-sheathed wall or between the studs.
 If you are building this type of wall, you should not include interior polyethylene or vinylCommon term for polyvinyl chloride (PVC).
 In chemistry, vinyl refers to a carbon-and-hydrogen group (H2C=CH–) that attaches to another functional group, such as chlorine (vinyl chloride) or acetate (vinyl acetate). wallpaper, nor should you install any closed-cell spray foam between the studs.
 It's perfectly acceptable to fill the stud bays with open-cell spray foam, however, since open-cell foam is vapor-permeable.

 Install thick foam and no interior poly

 To sum up, there are two important points to remember about foam-sheathed walls:

-- Make sure the foam is thick enough to prevent moisture accumulation (“condensation”) in your sheathing or framing; and
+- The rigid foam must be thick enough to prevent moisture accumulation (“condensation”) in your sheathing or framing; and

 Of course, foam-sheathed walls must comply with existing building codes.
 Until recently, that was difficult, because some building inspectors insisted on the need for interior polyethylene — even on foam-sheathed walls, where poly definitely does not belong.